skadz108/skadz108/README.md

 ## Projects

+- SpareRestore (not to confused with SparseRestore), a [redacted].
+- Octopus, a sideloading app for iOS.
 - Swiftflix, a "content streaming app" for iOS.
 - Riptide, a web feed client for iOS.
 - Some iOS jailbreaking stuff